• Skip to main content

 For those who love the nitty, gritty science, here’s a a compelling statistic about the benefits of mindfulness:

-A systematic review of 39 studies involving over 3,500 participants (called a “meta-analysis” because it aggregates the findings of numerous studies) confirmed that mindfulness-based interventions were associated with significant reductions in stress, anxiety, and depression, as well as improvements in well-being and quality of life (Goyal et al., 2014).
+A systematic review of 39 studies involving 3,500+ participants (called a “meta-analysis” because it aggregates the findings of numerous studies) confirmed that mindfulness-based interventions were associated with significant reductions in stress, anxiety, and depression, as well as improvements in well-being and quality of life.

-If you are self-isolating at home, now is a great time to call your loved ones.
+If you are feeling low, now is a great time to call your loved ones.
 Why not set a daily routine to chat over coffee in the morning?
 Setting a specific time to chat with friends will help you schedule your day and have something to look forward to.

 If you’re not able to travel, then talk about past experiences or vacations that you’ve enjoyed together.
 It can feel good to reminisce and enjoy shared memories.
-It’s important to pursue connection, even if it’s digital, because science has revealed that a lack of social connection can cause an increased risk of premature death.
+It’s important to pursue connection, because science has revealed that a lack of social connection can cause an increased risk of premature death.

 In a compelling meta-analysis titled Social Relationships and Mortality Risk: A Meta-analytic Review, 148 studies involving an astounding 308,849 participants were reviewed.
 After reviewing the data, the researchers concluded that the quality and quantity of individuals’ social relationships has been linked not only to mental health, but also to both morbidity and mortality.
 Specifically, there was a 50% increased likelihood of survival for participants with stronger social relationships.